 Toad in the Hole – a childhood favorite of mine and now of my kids!

 Turkey Sausage Egg Bake – so hearty and protein packed

 ADHD Diet Faves With Sweet Potatoes

-We mostly eat sweet potatoes( great for gut health, brain function and immune system) and skip the white version….but my kids love the white potatoes so much that I sometimes mix them in with the sweet to satisfy us both.
+We mostly eat sweet potatoes( great for gut health, brain function and immune system) and eat the white version every once in awhile….but my kids love the white potatoes so much that I sometimes mix them in with the sweet to satisfy us both.

 West African Peanut Stew – pictured above, it’s a family favorite even though my kids tend to pick out the kale!

 Roasted Sweet and Plain potatoes with onions, carrots and sausage

 Potacos – this is our concoction.
 We add ground beef, salsa, and shredded lettuce on top of roasted white potatoes.
 Hands down my kids favorite – I make a huge batch and we eat this two nights in a row at least every other week!!

 Mashed Potato Bowls – Mashed sweet, regular potato and cauliflower (equal parts of each) topped with sausage or ground beef and whatever veggies I have on hand.